OpenSourceAP/CrossSection/README.md

 * For signals that use patent citations, BEA input-output tables, or Compustat customer data, you will need to point `master.do` to your R installation, by setting `RSCRIPT_PATH` to the path of `Rscript.exe`.

 * There is one placebo that is based on effective spreads from TAQ (BidAskTAQ).
 Hou and Lou (2016) find that this signal is insignificant in a multivariate regression, and consistent with this we find the long-short portfolio generates a t-stat of 0.4 in Hou and Lou's 1984-2012 sample.
 This is also consistent with the fact that BidAskSpread based on Corwin-Schultz doesn't predict returns well after the publication of Amihud and Mendelsohn (1986).
-Anyway, you don't really need to produce this signal, but if you really want to, Chen and Velikov (2020) provide code based on Holden and Jacobsen [here](https://sites.google.com/site/chenandrewy/code), and WRDS has recently provided a way to download these spreads directly.
+* Anyway, you don't really need to produce this signal, but if you really want to, Chen and Velikov (2020) provide code [here](https://github.com/chenandrewy/hf-spreads-all).

 ### 2. Portfolios/Code/